Emergency Department

 Vernal Emergency Room

 The UBH Vernal ER provides a beautiful environment, with state of the art technology.
-Our staff is trained and ready to provide emergency care to the Vernal community.
-UBH Vernal ER physicians include Dr. Braxton Duncan, Dr. Jon Kerr, Dr. Adam Nielson, and Dr. Joshua Nelson (rotating).
+Our staff is trained and ready to provide emergency care to the Vernal community and beyond.
+UBH Vernal ER physicians include Dr. Braxton Duncan, Dr. Jon Kerr, Dr. Adam Nielson, Dr. Tim Duncan and Dr. Joshua Nelson (rotating).
 Greg Gardiner is the VP assigned to oversee Vernal Operations, with Tawnie Reynolds, RN overseeing the ER as Department Manager.

-Our Vernal ER will include a helipad for patient transport by air.
+Our Vernal ER includes a helipad for patient transport by air.
 Through our relationship with Intermountain Healthcare, Intermountain Life Flight will provide services, as well as Classic Air (purchased by Intermountain Healthcare in 2021).
 Gold Cross Ambulance (with back-up support from UBH Emergency Medical Services) will provide emergency medical transport via ground transportation.
+Ambulance transport for longer medical stays to our Roosevelt hospital will be provided at no additional cost.

-Along with emergency services, the UBH Vernal campus expansion will offer expanded radiology (including Xray, MRI and CT), lab, and dialysis services.
-In the near future, we will also be opening additional clinical space on the second and third level of our new Vernal building.
+Along with emergency services, the UBH Vernal campus expansion offers expanded radiology (including Xray, MRI and CT), lab, and dialysis services.
+Additional clinical space can be found on the second and third level of our new Vernal tower.

 Roosevelt ED Providers